BrianJomo/Github-Project/README.md

 ## Description

 <p>This is a simple angular app.
 It contains a form, icons among other mordern website features.
-It is meant to be used as an application where web visitors can create,uptove,downvote and delete quotes of their choice.</p>
+It is meant to be used as an application where web visitors can search for various github profiles which is composed of some details and repositories.</p>

 ## Installation